HA1Andrzej/RENAC-MODBUS/README.md

 I am looking for people who own Renac inverters and want to make/test such communication with HA.

-Do you know how to make such communication?
+Do you know how to make such communication (Using ESPHOME?)?
 Please contact me.
 I think that together we can make it possible!